wilaarvia/projectpertama/README.md

 Exploratory-Data-Analysis
-Exploratory Data Analysis Project on Python by wila arvia
+Exploratory Data Analysis Project on Python Haryo Prabowo

 Introduction
-In this repository, I will perform Exploratory Data Analysis (EDA) on .
+In this repository, I will perform Exploratory Data Analysis (EDA) on admission status of high school graduates applying for universities.

 Steps:
 Missing value check and handling